 In addition, those who have chronic stress are also more prone to common diseases.

 This is the case with the flu, common colds, headaches, and sleeping disorders.
-I’s also the case with diseases that are the focus of this article: anxiety and depression.
+This is also the case with the diseases talked about here: anxiety and depression.

-In addition, other therapies can help alleviate your psychological stress.
+In addition, other therapies can help alleviate psychological stress, such as psychotherapy.

-Overall, healthy habits, taking care of you body and mind, healthy eating and getting enough sleep are very effective habits when it comes to fighting stress, depression, anxiety, and other related diseases.
+Overall, healthy habits, taking care of your body and mind, healthy eating, and getting enough sleep are very effective habits when it comes to fighting stress, depression, anxiety, and other related diseases.